Frequently Asked Questions

 Are there TVs in the room?

 No, our rooms are designed for relaxation and connection with nature.
 However, we offer high-speed WiFi if you wish to stream on your personal device.
+You can also find a collection of books and board games in the kitchen, complimentary for you to borrow during your stay with us.

 Will I need bug spray?